edanuff/nginx-to-gw/README.txt

 How it works:

-1. Requests to Nginx are forwarded to the Apigee Gateway will all original request headers included but without any body contents
+1. Requests to Nginx are forwarded to the Apigee Gateway with all original request headers included but without any body contents

 2. The Gateway sees a normal request and acts on it, applying the appropriate